bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/wallet-buttons.md

 ## Adding wallet buttons to theme markup

 To render wallet buttons, you must perform the previous steps described in this article.
-[Add wallet buttons](#adding-wallet-buttons), [set the quantity of buttons](#setting-quantity-of-wallet-buttons), and [sort the buttons](#adding-sorting-for-the-wallet-buttons) as desired and then paste the following code under the **Add to Cart**  button on the PDP:
+[Add wallet buttons](#adding-wallet-buttons), [set the quantity of buttons](#setting-quantity-of-wallet-buttons), and [sort the buttons](#adding-sorting-for-the-wallet-buttons) as desired, and then paste the following code under the **Add to Cart** button on the PDP:

 <!-- theme: info -->
 >Additional steps may be required depending on your setup.